Johan Ludvig Holstein

 Johan Ludvig Holstein, Lensgreve til Ledreborg (7 September 1694 – 29 January 1763) was a Danish Minister of state from 1735 to 1751.
-The Danish colony Holsteinsborg on Greenland (now Sisimiut), was named after him.

 He was the ancestor of the Holstein-Ledreborg family, including Ludvig Holstein-Ledreborg and Knud Johan Ludvig, Lensgreve Holstein til Ledreborg, husband of Princess Marie Gabriele of Luxembourg.
 In 1739 he built Ledreborg Manor near Lejre, Denmark.

+The Danish colony Holsteinsborg on Greenland (now Sisimiut), was named after him.

 Early life

 Johan Ludvig was the son of Johan Georg Holstein, who would himself become Danish prime minister, and Ida Frederikke Joachime of the Bülow family.
 He was born on 7 September 1694, at the Lübz castle which belonged to his maternal grandmother.
 His tutors during his upbringing included J. W. Schröder who later would go on to tutor Christian VI of Denmark.
 In 1711 his father sent him to Hamburg where he studied with Johann Albert Fabricius for a year.
 Subsequently, he studied and traveled at various places in Germany, the Netherlands, France and England until 1716, when he became a courtier and civil servant in Denmark.